 - Add text to “fill in” your On-Campus Work-Study Application.

 - When you have completed the two-page application, save the application as a document on a flash drive or to your computer.

-- Upload your saved document to your Documents Tab in HFC Job Leads under the On-Campus Work-Study Student Employment Application bubble (similar to uploading a résumé).
+- Upload your saved document to your Documents Tab in Handshake under the On-Campus Work-Study Student Employment Application bubble (similar to uploading a résumé).

 Handshake allows you to customize different applications.
 If you only have one application, this will be the default application used each time you apply for an on-campus position.
 When you apply to a position, the department that posted the position will receive your application.
 They will contact you for an interview if they feel you are a good match for the job.
 Job interviews do not guarantee that you will get the job.
 You are free to apply for more than one position at a time.